Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 \subsubsection{Smooth random walks}

 Since natural motions tend to be smooth~\cite{rosenbaum2013learning}, we follow work in optical flow~\cite{sun2010secrets}, and incorporate smoothness as an additional desiderata for our random walks.
-We use the edge-aware loss of Jonschkowski \etal \cite{jonschkowski2020matters}:
+We use the edge-aware loss of Jonschkowski \etal \cite{jonschkowski2020matters}, which penalizes spatial changes in flow near similarly-colored pixels:

 where $I_d(p) = \frac{1}{3}\sum_c \abs{\frac{\partial I_c}{\partial d}}$ is the spatial derivative averaged over all color channels $I_c$ in direction $d$.
 The parameter $\lambda_c$ controls the influence of similarly colored pixels.
 We apply this loss to each scale of the model.